return42/sphkerneldoc/linux_src_doc/kernel/bpf/cgroup_c.rst

     Run a program for packet filtering

     :param struct sock \*sk:
-        The socken sending or receiving traffic
+        The socket sending or receiving traffic

     :param struct sk_buff \*skb:
         The skb that is being sent or received